 A TREE is a data structure used to represent hierarchical relationships between elements.

-The TREES are a reduced version of an oriented GRAPH.
-Therefore, it is composed of interconnected nodes, where each node can have zero or more child nodes.
+TREES are a reduced version of a DIRECTED GRAPH.
+Therefore, it consists of interconnected nodes, where each node can have zero or more child nodes.

 However, the TREE adds the restrictions that:

 The node at the top is known as the root node.
 Each parent-child relationship is called a branch.
 Nodes without children are called leaves.
-And I think they’ve already run out of botanical similes 🌱
+And I think we’ve run out of botanical similes 🌱

-The TREES are a widely used structure, because they allow us to represent data hierarchically.
-By this we mean that each piece of data can contain other pieces of data.
+TREES are a widely used structure because they allow representing data with hierarchy.
+By this, we mean that each piece of data can contain other data within it.

-Let’s give an example.
+Let’s give some examples.
 The organization of files in a file system follows a tree structure.
-Each directory can contain files and subdirectories, and these in turn can contain others.
+Each directory can contain files and subdirectories, and these can contain others.
 And so on.

-Another example, the organization chart of a company could be represented by a tree.
+Another example, a company’s organizational chart could be represented as a tree.
 Each node represents an employee or a department, and the hierarchical relationships between them are represented by the connections between the nodes.

 More examples, the list of products available in an online store.
-Each node represents a category of products (for example, food, cleaning products, etc.) and the elements of each category are the individual products.
+Each node represents a category of products (for example, food, cleaning products, etc.) and the items in each category are the individual products.

 Finally, in web development, the Document Object Model (DOM) represents the structure of a web page as a tree.
 Where each HTML element is a node in the tree, and contains other elements inside it.

-In other words, trees are one of the structures that you will most frequently use.
-So it is worth learning how to use it.
+In other words, trees are one of the structures you will use most frequently.
+So it’s advisable to learn how to use them.

 Components of a Tree

-• Leaf node: A leaf node is one that does not have child nodes.
-That is, it is the end of a branch in the tree.
+Leaf Node: A leaf node is one that has no child nodes.
+In other words, it is the end of a branch in the tree.

-• Subtree: A subtree is a set of nodes and edges that form a tree within a larger tree.
-Each node in a tree can be considered as the root of a subtree.
+Subtree: A subtree is a set of nodes and edges that form a tree within a larger tree.
+Each node in a tree can be considered the root of a subtree.

 Types of Trees